zspitz/activex-js-helpers/README.md

 # activex-js-events
-Sane event handler management for ActiveX objects in Javascript

 There are a [number of mechanisms for handling ActiveX events](https://msdn.microsoft.com/en-us/library/ms974564.aspx); however, they all rely on:
 * both the function, and the variable pointing to the object must be **in the global namespace**